SteliosGee/coding-achievements/CONTRIBUTING.md

 ## 🙏 Recognition

 All contributors will be:
-- Listed in our README
+- Listed in the README
 - Mentioned in release notes
 - Awarded special contributor achievements in the extension!